Unbiased estimators for random design regression: Introduction

 By definition of the least squares estimator, $\E[\frac1k(\sum_t x_{i_t}^2)\,\wbh] = \E[\frac1k\sum_tx_{i_t}y_{i_y}]=\sum_jx_jy_j$, from which it follows that $\E[\wbt]=\w^*.$ This simple argument at once shows the unbiasedness of $\wbt$ and the \emph{composition} property discussed in the previous paragraph.
 In higher dimensions, the analysis gets considerably more involved, but it follows a similar outline.

-Perhaps surprisingly, volume-rescaled sampling may not lead to estimators with near-optimal loss guarantees: We show that for any $k\geq d$ there are distributions $D$ for which volume-rescaled sampling of size $k$ results in the linear least squares estimator having loss at least twice as large as the optimum loss (with probability at least 0.25).
-However, we remedy this bad behavior by rescaling the distribution $\vskx$ using statistical leverage scores.
-This rescaling achieves the following feat: It does not affect the unbiasedness of the estimator and, after rescaling, volume-rescaled sampling has good approximation properties; specifically, $k=O(d \log d + d/\epsilon)$ points are sufficient for the resulting estimator to have loss at most $(1+\epsilon)L(\w^*)$ with probability $0.9$.
-The same bound was known for vanilla i.i.d.\ leverage score sampling, but the estimators produced from leverage score sampling are biased.
+\paragraph{Contribution 3: {\it Near-optimal expected loss bound}} Perhaps surprisingly, volume-rescaled sampling may not lead to estimators with near-optimal loss guarantees: We show that for any $k\geq d$ there are distributions $D$ for which volume-rescaled sampling of size $k$ results in the linear least squares estimator having loss at least twice as large as the optimum loss (with probability at least 0.25).
+However, we remedy this bad behavior by composing a volume-rescaled sample of size $d$ with an i.i.d.~leverage score sample of size $k-d$.
+This composition achieves the following feat: It does not affect the unbiasedness of the estimator and, and it leads to good approximation properties.
+Specifically, in Theorem \ref{t:loss} we show that $k=O(d \log d + d/\epsilon)$ points are sufficient to construct an estimator $\wbh$ such that:

-To prove our results in arbitrary dimension $d$ and w.r.t.\ an arbitrary distribution $\D$, we develop a new tool kit for computing expectations under volume-rescaled sampling, which includes new expectation formulas for sampled pseudoinverses and adjugates.
-Our work also leads to improved algorithms.
-When distribution $\dxy$ is defined by a fixed design $(\X,\y)$, we get the following improvements for obtaining an unbiased subsampled estimator with loss within $1+\epsilon$ of the optimum: The sample size $k$ is reduced from $O(d^2/\epsilon)$ to $O(d\log d+d/\epsilon)$ and the time complexity from $O(nd^3/\epsilon)$ to $O(nd\log n + d^4\log d+d^3/\epsilon)$.
+Note that an analogous loss bound is achievable for vanilla i.i.d.\ leverage score sampling, but (1) the estimators produced from leverage score sampling are biased, and (2) the expected loss bound holds only if we condition on a certain high-probability event (both of those are significant issues, e.g., in the context of model averaging).
+To show the expected loss bound that holds without conditioning and for an unbiased estimator, we break the analysis into two cases, depending on whether the high-probability event occurs.
+When it does not, then our analysis crucially relies on the expectation formulas we develop for volume-rescaled sampling.
+Note that the only expected loss bound previously developed for a volume-based sampling distribution was limited to fixed design, and required $d^2/\epsilon$ points to obtain an approximation factor of $1+\epsilon$ \citep{unbiased-estimates-journal}.
+To our knowledge, that analysis does not easily extend to $k>d$, which is why our techniques are radically different.